ThatCoolCoder/foss-rcas/README.md

 ctrl+d to toggle debug mode, r to reset plane, space to launch plane, ctrl+shift+r to restart entire simulator.

 Todo:
-- improve wing physics: allow importing some better format of curves and have it so that the AOA curves are not always symmetrical
+- improve wing physics: allow importing some better format of curves and fix AOA finding
 - add body drag
 - make the WIP settings system only save on exit?
 - make location altitude actually change air pressure (not very useful, but why not?)